 Fifth, these benefits of localism are bipartisan.
-The political left has, as Ernest Young says, come to the "dark side" when it comes to its
+The political left has, as Ernest Young says, come to the "dark side" when it comes

-^{383.} See, e.g., State ex. rel.
+386. See, e.g., State ex. rel.
 Becerra v.
 Sessions, 284 F. Supp.
 3d 1015 (N.D.C.A.
 2018) (exemplifying federal attempts to enforce uniformity in immigration enforcement).

-^{384.} Gerken, supra note 37, at 1747.
+387. Gerken, supra note 37, at 1747.

-^{385.} Id. at 1748 (emphasis in original).
+388. Id. at 1748 (emphasis in original).
 Her analysis is both descriptive and normative; she does not support local dissent without substantive brakes.

-^{386.} Id. at 1749 (emphasis omitted).
+389. Id. at 1749 (emphasis omitted).

-^{387.} See supra text accompanying note 280.
+390. See supra text accompanying note 283.

-appreciation of federalism and localism.388 This may hasten a shift in judicial thinking about what local autonomy should mean as a matter of law, in a moment in which past restraints on higher government power are being tossed aside.
+to its appreciation of federalism and localism.
+This may hasten a shift in judicial thinking about what local autonomy should mean as a matter of law, in a moment in which past restraints on higher government power are being tossed aside.
 They may be more willing to intervene when they are asserting legal fences for all, regardless of party affiliation.